 Steps towards a stable democracy

 After the revolution several new parties have emerged in Tunisia.
 Many of the new parties need support in their in organisational structure and party programmes.
 There is also need for training for politicians, so they can support strategic planning and drafting of policies within their parties.
-Cooperation between the ruling parties and the opposition has been possible, but dialogue is still fragile and susceptible to tensions in the political atmosphere.
+Co-operation between the ruling parties and the opposition has been possible, but dialogue is still fragile and susceptible to tensions in the political atmosphere.
 Women’s participation in politics is higher in Tunisia than in other Arab countries.
-The amount of women in the Parliament decreased from over 31 % to around 25 % in the 2019 elections, but on the local level 47 % of representatives are women.
+The amount of women in the Parliament decreased from over 31% to around 25% in the 2019 elections, but at the local level 47% of representatives are women.

 Our work in Tunisia

-TsoP alumni now number over 400 and their capacities and skills in multiparty co-operation are further strengthened through alumni trainings.
-Each year, the TSoP organises several multiparty discussions, meetings with government Ministers, and public discussions with parties, civil society and other actors, emphasizing peaceful dialogue and constructive political conversation.
+TsoP alumni now number over 400 and their capacities and skills in multi-party co-operation are further strengthened through alumni trainings.
+Each year, the TSoP organises several multi-party discussions, meetings with government Ministers, and public discussions with parties, civil society and other actors, emphasising peaceful dialogue and constructive political conversation.

 TSoP has trainings also for parliamentarians, and the latest component added in the programme is trainings for parliamentary assistants.
 This supports the elected MPs’ ability to make knowledge-based decisions.